theunafraid/first_c_compiler/README.md

 The earliest versions of the very first C compiler, known to be written by the Dennis Richie himself.

- Director **last1120c** is a saved copy of the compiler just before the migration from the PDP-11/20, which did not have multiply or divide instructions, but instead a provided a separate, optional unit that did these operations (and also shifts) by storing the operands into memory locations.
+Directory **last1120c** is a saved copy of the compiler just before the migration from the PDP-11/20, which did not have multiply or divide instructions, but instead a provided a separate, optional unit that did these operations (and also shifts) by storing the operands into memory locations.

 The second directory, **prestruct-c** is a copy of the compiler just before adding structures functionality.